“Love always protects, always trusts, always hopes, always perseveres.” I Cor 13:7

 “Godly sorrow brings repentance that leads to salvation (and away from sin) and leaves no regret.”
 (2 Corinthians 7:10) The fearful place is when we feel no shame or, if we do, yet choose to push it down.
 Either way, justifying our “pet sins” robs us of intimacy with God and with each other.

 They hid in the garden.
-Then, when God came “looking,” they blamed the serpent and each other but refused to name the real problem – themselves.
+Then, when God came “looking,” they blamed the serpent and each other but refused to name the real problem – their own hearts.
 Not that God really didn’t know where they were.
 Once again, He wanted them to come out, to reveal rather than conceal the wrong they had done.
 He wanted them to be honest, to own up to their guilt so they could be freed from its power.
 He wanted to restore intimacy with Himself and with each other and they had to name their sin so they could confess it and turn.

 How many times do we hide behind our facades contriving half truths (let’s be honest, lies) and full blown dishonesty with those we love, especially the one with whom we are to be the most transparent, our spouse.
 We justify our actions in our head; but, for the believer, the Holy Spirit doesn’t allow us to be settled with hiding from God so, if we choose to rationalize our sin, we become restless and either outwardly or inwardly we blame everyone else but ourselves.